mahfuz1931/Sorting-Visualizer-Using-Python/README.md

 # Sorting-Visualizer-Using-Python
-I have done Sorting Visualizer project for merge sort algorithm.
+I have done Sorting Visualizer project for merge sort algorithm in Python programming language.
 You can do it for other sorting algorithm.

 Environment Set Up: